keruald/keruald/database/README.md

 ## Specialized drivers for tests
 ### Blackhole

-The blackhole engine does nothing and always returns `true` as query result.
+The black hole engine does nothing and always returns `true` as query result.

 This engine can be used for mocks: